anushaks-05/ecommerce-dashboard/README.md

 ## Process
 - Understand business requirements for YTD, YoY, category, region, product, and shipping analysis.
 - Prepare and organize the data by cleaning it, fixing columns, and building a proper data model with a date table.
-- Create important calculations and visuals like yearly comparisons, charts, maps, and KPI cards.
+- Create important calculations and visuals like yearly comparisons, charts, and KPI cards.
 - Build the final dashboard and use the visuals to explain clear business insights.

 ## Dashboard